GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 According to the result Books, Clothing, Electronics are the 3 categories for which average revenue is above the overall average.
 In this objective inner Join is used for join the two table Transactons and Prod_cat_info.
 Having is used for filtering the data.
 Group by used for sorting the data.
+This analysis identifies product categories that perform above the average, providing insights to focus on high-performing categories for inventory management, marketing strategies, and promotional activities to optimize sales and profitability.

 # Bussiness Objective(15): Find the average and total revenue by each subcategory for the categories which are among top 5 categories in terms of quantity sold?